-On Windows 8 and 8.1, you can simply choose the “Reset your PC” feature and tell Windows to securely erase the drive.
-Choose the “Fully clean the drive” option to ensure none of your files can be recovered later.
+On Windows 10 or 11, you can simply choose to “Reset” your PC and tell Windows to “clean” the drive during the process.
+This wipes the drive, will ensure none of your files can be recovered later.

 Smartphones and Tablets

-Apple’s iPhones and iPads use encryption, which means you can just reset them with the “Erase All Content and Settings” option and your personal data will be inaccessible.
+Apple’s iPhones and iPads use encryption, which means you can just reset them the “Erase All Content and Settings” option under Settings > General > Reset.
+After doing so, your personal data will be inaccessible.
 Any fragments of data are stored on the device in encrypted form, and no one can access them.